R102 (South Africa): KwaZulu-Natal

 The R102 separates from the N2 in Port Shepstone on the South Coast of KwaZulu-Natal, winding through a series of small coastal villages such as Umtentweni (now eMthenteni), Sea Park, Southport, Sunwich Port, Anerley, Melville, Pumula, and Umzumbe, eventually reaching the town of Hibberdene.
 From there, it reconnects briefly with the N2, heading inland through the Mnamfu area.
 The route then swings back towards the coast, passing through Pennington, Park Rynie, and Scottburgh before crossing the Mahlongwa River and entering the eThekwini Metropolitan Municipality.

 Continuing, it passes through Clansthal, Umkomaas (now eMkhomazi), Ilfracombe, and Umgababa, crossing the Msimbazi River into Kingsburgh at Illovo Beach.
 In Kingsburgh, it traverses Winklespruit, Warner Beach, and Doonside, then continues through Amanzimtoti (now eManzimtoti) and its northern suburb, Athlone Park.
 After crossing the eZimbokodweni River, it enters the industrial area of Prospecton, slightly diverging from the coastline.
-The R102 crosses the N2 again, bypasses Isipingo and Reunion, and intersects with the M4 at the Reunion Interchange and the M30 near Umlazi.
+The R102 crosses the N2 again, bypasses Isipingo and Reunion, and intersects with the M30 and the M4 freeway at the Reunion Interchange just east of Umlazi.

 The R102 continues over the Umlaas River and under the N2 again, entering Durban through the industrial areas of Mobeni and Rossburgh.
 It then passes through Umbilo, which has both residential and industrial sections, before reaching Congella (now KwaKhangela).
-From there, it enters Durban's Central Business District from the south, passing through it as the main road.
+From there, it enters Durban's Central Business District from the south, passing north and east through it as the main road (cosigned with the M4) before turning north at Umgeni Road.

 North of Durban, the route continues through Durban North, bypasses KwaMashu and runs between Phoenix and Mount Edgecombe before reaching Verulam.
 It continues to bypass the King Shaka International Airport to the west and passes through Tongaat (now oThongathi) before heading towards Stanger (now KwaDukuza).
 Between Tongaat and Stanger, the route passes through the small settlements of Umhlali and Shakaskraal.
 After Stanger, the route heads through Darnall, Mandini and Gingindlovu (now KwaGingindlovu), passes close to Mtunzini, before heading to Empangeni.
 About 5 km north of Empangeni, the route merges with the N2.